Soha-Pour/portfolio/README.md

 ## Setup/Installation Requirements

-* Clone the repo onto your personal machine
+* Clone the repo onto your personal machine using https://github.com/Soha-Pour/portfolio.git
-* Create a branch
+* Create a branch and code away

 ## Known Bugs